 Key financial strategies you can follow

-What will you pay each month?
+How much will you pay each month?
 Well, that varies based on how much money you put down, your credit score, and your insurer.
-If you are required to pay mortgage insurance, it will be included in your total monthly payment that you make to your lender, your costs at closing, or both.
-Typically, the premiums for private mortgage insurance can range from $30-70 per month for every $100,000 borrowed.
-But once you reach enough equity to equal 20% of your home’s value, you are able to remove PMI.
+If you are required to pay mortgage insurance, it will be included in the total monthly payment that you make to your lender, your costs at closing, or both.
+Typically, premiums for private mortgage insurance But once you reach enough equity to equal 20% of your home’s value, you are able to remove PMI.
 Be sure to stay on top of your loan-to-value (LTV) ratio.
 And remember, this is specific to conventional loans.
 If you have a mortgage insurance premium (MIP) on your FHA loan, these rules do not apply.
 You should contact your lender to learn about your options or visit this article by the CFPB.

-Switching from an FHA to a conventional loan.
 FHA loans require higher mortgage insurance premium (MIP) payments as compared to conventional loans (which again have PMI).
 Let’s take a closer look at MIP.
 It has two components: an upfront premium (UFMIP) and an annual premium.
 The current upfront premium rate is 1.75% of the loan amount.
 The current annual premium is 0.85% for the most common category of FHA loans.
 Though, annual premiums can be lower for lower LTV values or mortgage terms of fifteen years or less.
-Regardless, it’s not an uncommon financial strategy for borrowers to refinance from an FHA to a conventional loan once the 20% equity requirement is met -- just so they can avoid further mortgage insurance payments.
+Regardless, it’s not an uncommon financial strategy for borrowers to refinance from an FHA to a conventional loan once the 20% equity requirement is met — just so they can avoid further mortgage insurance payments.

 A lower monthly mortgage payment is just one of the many benefits of refinancing your loan.
 Learn what programs are available, and how to get started, by calling the salary-based mortgage consultants at American Financing.